-“Cary is working at taking over my job which is perfect cause he grew up a kid in my truck the same way I grew up in my dad’s truck,” Quiring said.
+“Cary is working at taking over my job, which is perfect cause he grew up a kid in my truck the same way I grew up in my dad’s truck,” Al Quiring recounted.

-The 24 year old had a life-changing experience when towing solo on the Coquihalla last year and happening upon the biggest wreck of 30 years in highway history.
+His 25-year-old son had a life-changing experience when towing solo on the Coquihalla last year, happening upon the biggest wreck in the highway’s 30 year history.